MissGuided/dev-php-test/README.md

 http://localhost:8080 - phpMyAdmin, although Workbench is available

 ## SQL
 There is a DB ready to use with tables and data
-The DB is `customer_db`
+ - Name: customer_db
+ - Host: mysql
+ - User: db_user
+ - Pass: db_pass